8 walks in the Somerset countryside to try this spring

 Somerset’s Area of Outstanding Natural Beauty is truly a pleasure to explore – and it’s even better when the weather is warmer and views can be enjoyed on a clear spring day.

 2. Webbers Post, National Trust Holnicote Estate

-Periwinkle Tearoom opened its doors on April 1 so visitors can indulge in a cream tea in the nearby picture-perfect village of Selworthy.
+Periwinkle Tearoom opens daily from February-December so visitors can indulge in a cream tea in the nearby picture-perfect village of Selworthy.
 The thatched cottages of the village are a treat to see too!

 A stroll around the magnificent Dunster Castle, sitting proudly above the medieval village of Dunster, will allow you to encounter four microclimates of gardening from around the world.
 From the Victorian style flower beds of the South Terrace to The River Garden blooming with springtime hues when the magnolia trees bloom, there’s plenty to discover when the colder months come to an end.

 The ancient castle became a lavish country home during the 19th century and was remodelled in 1868-72 by the famous Victorian architect Antony Salvin.
 As well as the castle, the medieval gatehouse and ruined tower are fascinating to visit, and mesmerising views over the surrounding landscapes can be admired from the subtropical gardens.